Bhakta David Nollmeyer

 Simply put the freedom to think, choose the faith of one's choice, to live where one feels secure, and to have an appeal heard even if this is a challenge to the government is a cornerstone of this country's legal system and distinguishes the Constitution.
 Our heritage of religious toleration and rule of law helped establish what is known as democracy today (Vincent).

 Liberalism emerged through Christianity where moral or natural reason were considered universal characteristics that defined a faith or philosophy.
 Liberal Arts then flourished in the traditional universities from Europe to the free world.
-Liberal Studies stressed a comparison of Christianity with another cultural based on morality and reason.
+Liberal Studies stressed a comparison of Christianity with another culture based on morality and reason.
 In this regard the Liberal Arts desired to free one's mind while still concerning itself with a scholastic search for truth and civic leadership.
 Currently the focus on education is research and career preparation (Hoeckly).
 The diversity of faith practices have a very similar moral and intellectual inner structure reflecting traditional pathways in Western Thought.
 It is from this rectitude that issues were deemed to be right or wrong, rights and duties, or legal or illegal.
 Although far from the majority, belief and conduct has pertinence to the ordination of society and government.
 Individuals from a wide range and domain of practices are requesting accommodation and legal protection from the law for their beliefs.

 The practice of a system of faith by employees presents a considerable challenge for the employer, employee, and the federal government.
 With multiplicity of faiths of workers in the United States, the diversity of a changing workforce will bring different practices and rules that have to be adapted to by the workgroup under legal rights.